• Skip to primary navigation

 STEP BY STEP INSTRUCTIONS

 STEP 1: Heat half and half.
-Place half and half, vanilla bean and cinnamon sticks in saucepan.
+Place half and half in medium size saucepan.
+Split vanilla bean in half and scrape out seeds.
+Add the seeds, pods and cinnamon sticks into saucepan.
 Heat on medium-high heat until scalding.

 STEP 2: Mix eggs.
 Separate egg yolks from eggs and place inside bowl.
 Add sugar and whisk together until combined.